Great Smoky Mountains National Park Fall Photography Workshop

 Fall river scene in Great Smoky Mountains National Park.

-Long-exposure river detail in fall—moss, wet stone, and Smokies color on the banks.
+Long-exposure river detail at Big Creek, with moss, wet stone, and fall color along the banks.

 Getting to the workshop